 - 1/4 cup sliced green onions

-In a large skillet over medium-high heat, saute beef, onion, broccoli, sweet pepper, and garlic in oil, stirring occasionally until beef is browned and vegetables are just tender.
+- In a large skillet over medium-high heat, saute beef, onion, broccoli, and sweet pepper in oil, stirring occasionally until beef is browned and vegetables are just tender.
+Add garlic and saute 1 additional minute until fragrant.
+Remove from heat.

-Reduce heat to medium.
-In a small bowl, whisk soy sauce, vinegar, water, sugar, ginger, and cornstarch/water mixture until smooth.
-Add to pan and cook several minutes, stirring occasionally until sauce is slightly thickened.
+- In a small bowl, whisk soy sauce, vinegar, water, sugar, ginger, and cornstarch/water mixture until smooth.
+Return pan of vegetables and beef to medium heat and add sauce to pan.
+Cook several minutes, stirring occasionally until sauce is slightly thickened.